dannyweng/linkAnalyzer/README.md

 pip install -r requirements.txt
 ```
 The main script file is web_scan_tool.py
-To run the script, open CMD, PowerShell or terminal and enter :
+To run the script:
+Open CMD, PowerShell or terminal and enter :
 ```
 python web_scan_tool.py
 ```